 Master of the Nets Garden

-We have ninety minutes to explore the Master of the Nets Garden, the smallest but most impressive of the Suzhou residential gardens.
+The Master of the Nets Garden is the smallest but most impressive of the Suzhou residential gardens.
 In the eleven hundreds it was known as the Hall of Ten Thousand Books, because the studies in the central garden were bursting with reading material.
 Then, in the sixteen hundreds it became known as the Fisherman’s Retreat.

 In nineteen ninety-seven, the Master of the Nets Garden was added to UNESCO’s World Heritage List.
 The United Nations Educational, Scientific, and Cultural Organization encourages preservation of irreplaceable cultural and natural heritage while providing life and inspiration around the world.